Kynurenine: Kynurenine pathway dysfunction

 Downregulation of kynurenine-3-monooxygenase (KMO) can be caused by genetic polymorphisms, cytokines, or both.
 KMO deficiency leads to an accumulation of kynurenine and to a shift within the tryptophan metabolic pathway towards kynurenine acid and anthranilic acid.
-Kynurenine-3-monooxygenase deficiency is associated with disorders of the brain (e.g. major depressive disorder, bipolar disorder, schizophrenia, tic disorders) and of the liver.
+This deficiency is associated with disorders of the brain (e.g. major depressive disorder, bipolar disorder, schizophrenia, tic disorders) and of the liver.

 Drug development

 It is hypothesized that the kynurenine pathway is partly responsible for the therapeutic effect of lithium on bipolar disorder.
 If that is the case, it could be a target of drug discovery.